 The Gracious Hand of God

-‘Eighty per cent of life,’ according to Woody Allen, ‘is just showing up.’
-So much of life is simply the set of circumstances we find ourselves in – things happen to us.
+Things happen to us.
+So much of life is simply the set of circumstances we find ourselves in.
 For example, our parents, our genetic design, the weather, much of our education and our government are all things that we experience as ‘happening to us’.
 In Greek grammar, these things are expressed in what we call the ‘passive voice’.
 However, we also make things happen.
 When I initiate an action and do something, this is expressed in the ‘active voice’.

 But Greek grammar also has a third voice – the ‘middle voice’.
 This is neither wholly active nor wholly passive.
 When I use the middle voice, I am participating in the results of an action.